Super Bowl XIII: Third quarter

-The torrid scoring pace slowed during much of the third quarter, as both teams began to assert themselves on the defensive side of the ball.
-But late in the quarter, a 12-yard punt return by Cowboys receiver Butch Johnson gave Dallas good field position on their 42-yard line.
-The Cowboys subsequently drove down to the Steelers 10-yard line, mostly with Dorsett's rushing.
-Then on third down with less than three minutes remaining in the period, Staubach spotted 38-year-old reserve tight end Jackie Smith wide open in the end zone and threw him the ball.
+The torrid scoring pace slowed during much of the third quarter, as both teams began to assert themselves on the game's defensive side.
+After the first three possessions of the half ended in punts, a 12-yard punt return by Johnson gave Dallas good field position on Pittsburgh's 42-yard line.
+The Cowboys subsequently drove down to the 10, aided by a 13-yard reception by running back Preston Pearson on 3rd-and-11 and two 8-yard runs by fullback Scott Laidlaw and Dorsett.
+Then on 3rd-and-3 at the 10 with less than three minutes remaining in the period, Staubach spotted tight end Jackie Smith wide open in the end zone and threw him the ball.
 Head coach Tom Landry said Staubach tried to throw the ball soft when he saw how wide open Smith was and that it came in low, and that when Smith tried to stop, his feet seemed to come out from under him.
-Jackie Smith states that it was still a catchable ball and that he should have made the play.
-Instead, Smith dropped the pass and the Cowboys had to settle for a field goal from kicker Rafael Septién, cutting their deficit to 21–17.
+Smith stated that it was still a catchable ball and that he should have made the play.
+Instead, Smith dropped the pass, and the Cowboys had to settle for kicker Rafael Septién's 27-yard field goal, cutting their deficit to 21–17.
 Though Smith played 16 years in the league and is now enshrined in the Pro Football Hall of Fame, he is perhaps best known for this dropped touchdown, particularly in a championship game that was ultimately decided by four points.
+Pittsburgh punted on their next possession, and Dallas got the ball on their own 30 to end the quarter.